 Typically, every storage device is divided into blocks of a fixed size called sectors.
 Each of these sectors acts as a separate storage device with a capacity ranging between 512 bytes and 4096 bytes.

 However, file systems follow a much higher concept to store files.
 They use blocks as storage units.
 Each block is made up of multiple sectors.

-The file system may allocate the files on one or more blocks depending on the size.
+The file system may allocate the files on one or more blocks, depending on their size.

-The file system is well aware of the used and free blocks in the partition which helps it in space management.
+The file system is well aware of the used and free blocks in the partition, which helps with space management.

 However, for much better and easier space management, the contiguous blocks are clustered into block groups.

-Each of these block groups comes with own data block and structures and contain:
+Each of these block groups comes with its own data blocks and structures and contains: